-July 2-3, Days 20-21: Drive to Entebbe and Departure for Home.
+July 2-3, Days 19-20: Drive to Entebbe and Departure for Home.
 Today we will make the return drive to Entebbe to freshen up before boarding our flights home.
-Evening departures (after 8;00 pm on July 2) will make connections with flights to the USA, which will arrive home on July 3.
+Evening departures (after 8:00 p.m. on July 2) will make connections with flights to the USA, which will arrive home on July 3.

-DAYROOM (July 2): Airport area hotel, Entebbe
+DAYROOM (July 2): The Boma Hotel, Entebbe